dotnet/AspNetCore.Docs/aspnetcore/includes/webApi/getTodoItems.md

 ::: moniker range="<= aspnetcore-2.0"
 In contrast, the `GetById` method returns the more general [IActionResult type](xref:web-api/action-return-types#iactionresult-type), which represents a wide range of return types. `GetById` has two different return types:

 * If no item matches the requested ID, the method returns a 404 error.
-Returning `NotFound` returns an HTTP 404 response.
+Returning [NotFound](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.notfound) returns an HTTP 404 response.
 * Otherwise, the method returns 200 with a JSON response body.
-Returning `ObjectResult` results in an HTTP 200 response.
+Returning a new [ObjectResult](/dotnet/api/microsoft.aspnetcore.mvc.objectresult) results in an HTTP 200 response.
 ::: moniker-end
 ::: moniker range=">= aspnetcore-2.1"
 In contrast, the `GetById` method returns the [ActionResult\<T> type](xref:web-api/action-return-types#actionresultt-type), which represents a wide range of return types. `GetById` has two different return types:

 * If no item matches the requested ID, the method returns a 404 error.
-Returning `NotFound` returns an HTTP 404 response.
+Returning [NotFound](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.notfound) returns an HTTP 404 response.
 * Otherwise, the method returns 200 with a JSON response body.
 Returning `item` results in an HTTP 200 response.
 ::: moniker-end